Tiramisu-Compiler/tiramisu/README.md

 ##### Building Halide

 You need first to set the variable LLVM_CONFIG_BIN to point to the folder that contains llvm-config in the installed LLVM.
-You can set this variable in the file configure_paths.sh.
+You can set this variable in `configure.cmake`.
 If you installed LLVM from source, this path is usually set as follows

     LLVM_CONFIG_BIN=<path to llvm>/build/bin/

-If you installed LLVM from the distribution packages, you need to find where it was installed and make LLVM_CONFIG_BIN point to the folder that contains llvm-config
+If you installed LLVM from the distribution packages, you need to find where it was installed and make LLVM_CONFIG_BIN point to the folder that contains llvm-config.

 To get the Halide submodule and compile it run the following commands (in the Tiramisu root directory)